uwetom/media-production-worksheets/week_02-3D_scanning/README.md

 - Shiny
 - Plain

-Organic objects with texture and detail work best.
+> [!NOTE] Organic objects with texture and detail work best.

-# 4. Scan an object
+# 4. Scan an Object

 Now we know the basics we can try to scan an object

-- Find a suitable small object to scan
-- Place it somewhere you can access every side to get the best angle or use a turn table
 - Open the app and press the plus symbol to create a new scan.

 - [reality scan youtube site](https://www.youtube.com/@RealityScanOfficial)

 Reality scan has 2 modes,

-- Automatic guides you through the process and automatically takes images
+1. Automatic guides you through the process and automatically takes images

-- Manual give you move control giving better results but you have to manually take the photos.
+2. Manual give you move control giving better results but you have to manually take the photos.
 One huge benefit is that it allows you to flip the object over and capture the base.

+For this first test we will try automatic mode.

+- Find a suitable small object to scan
+- Place it somewhere you can access every side to get the best angle or use a turn table
+- Scan you object, make sure you capture everything and don't move too quickly.

-# 3. Export the scan
+## Evaluate the scan

-Once you have finished scanning your object you need to wait for it to process it locally.
+Once you have finished scanning your object you need to wait for it to process a point cloud locally on the device.

-At this stage you want to look at the point cloud and see how it looks.
+At this stage you want to see how it looks.
 If lots of bits are missing or misaligned you may want to consider rescanning the object differently to improve the results.

 When you are happy with it, press process and wait for it to generate your 3D model.

-## Get your scan
+## Process

 When its finished you should be able to view the model on the app.

+it is a good idea to crop it before processing it further to maximise the texutre quality.

+## Export

-You can either download or send it to sketchfab.
+Once the 3d model has been generated you can either download or send it to sketchfab.

 If you Export the model to sketchfab you can download it as an .obj file which will import to most 3D packages.